-For our fiscal year ended April 30, 2017, none of our customers exceeded 10% of net sales; however, one of our customers accounted for approximately 17.5% of our accounts receivable.
-For the fiscal years ended April 30, 2016 and 2015, we did not have any customers that exceeded either 10% of net sales or accounts receivable.
+For our fiscal year ended April 30, 2018, one of our customers accounted for 11.9% of net sales and none of our customers accounted for 10.0% or more of our accounts receivable.
+For the fiscal years ended April 30, 2017, none of our customers exceeded 10% of net sales; however, one of our customers accounted for approximately 17.5% of our accounts receivable.
+For the fiscal year ended April 30, 2016, we did not have any customers that exceeded either 10% of net sales or accounts receivable.

-Inventories - We value inventories at the lower of cost or market, using the first-in, first-out, or FIFO method, or market.
+Inventories - We value inventories at the lower cost, using the first-in, first-out, or FIFO method, or net realizable value.
 An allowance for potential non-saleable inventory due to excess stock or obsolescence is based upon a detailed review of inventory, past history, and expected future usage.